9shankar805/sirahabazaar3/replit.md

 - ✓ Added sitemap.xml with all main pages for better search indexing
 - ✓ Enhanced service worker with professional push notification handling by type
 - ✓ Added SirahaBazaar.apk mobile app file to public folder for download
+- ✓ Redesigned footer to be mobile-first and compact with collapsible design
-- ✓ Updated footer with download app button featuring smartphone and download icons
+- ✓ Added bottom margin to footer to prevent overlap with mobile navigation
 - ✓ Integrated JSON-LD structured data for better search engine understanding
-- → Complete SEO optimization and mobile app distribution now available
+- → Complete SEO optimization, mobile app distribution, and mobile-optimized footer now available

 ### June 30, 2025 - Updated Contact Information and Logo Branding
 - ✓ Updated email address from info@sirahabazaar.com to sirahabazzar@gmail.com across all components